josefandersson/userscripts/userscript-settings/README.md

 ...then these paths will yield these values:

-- `"group1", "Adolf"` -> `1`
+- `"group1", "Adolf"` -> `true`
 - `"group1", "Edmund"` -> `2`
 - `"group2", "Joseph"` -> `{Helga:3}`
 - `"group2", "Joseph", "Helga"` -> `3`

-This is useful when adding a onChange callback since you can specify a path to the node of which you want to add a listener to.
+When setting up conditions paths will be relative to the parent of the current setting by default.
+If setting up a condition on `Edmund` in the example above and requiring `Adolf` to be equal to `true` you need to specifiy `["Adolf"]` as the path, and not `["group1", "Adolf"]`.

+Like when navigating file system trees, you can also use `".."` to elevate to the parent.

+Putting `"/"` as the first item in the path will elevate to the root node.
+In that case you _would_ have to use `["group1", "Adolf"]` above.

 ### IMPORTANT